dkriegner/xrayutilities/README.md

 Python-2.7 and Python-3.X compatibility
 =======================================

-The current development focuses on Python-3.X and we ask all users to update to Python-3 if possible, however, xrayutilities can be used with Python-2.7 as well.
-Care was taken to make this possible from the same code-base.
+The current development is for Python-3.X only. xrayutilities up to version 1.5.x can be used with Python-2.7 as well.

 The Python package configuration
 ================================